EXPAND Program for People With Disabilities

 Individual Donations – EXPAND accepts and appreciates donations from individuals throughout the year.
 Money donated directly to us can go in a special account and can either be earmarked for a specific service or program (at the donor’s discretion) or can be used for additional services.
-Money from individual donations is 100 percent used for our participants and does not go towards any overhead costs.
+Money from individual donations is 100 percent used for our participants and does not go toward any overhead costs.

-Special Events/Fundraising – Once a year EXPAND! has one big fundraiser, THE DUCK RACE!
+Special Events/Fundraising – Once a year EXPAND! has one big fundraiser, the Duck Race!
 Participating in the annual duck race is a great and fun way to support your community and EXPAND!
 All proceeds go to providing scholarships for people unable to afford or programs, purchasing adaptive equipment such as water wheelchairs and allowing EXPAND to provide additional programs for people of all abilities.
 These help us create an inclusive, supportive community here in Boulder, Colorado!

 EXPAND also loves to partner with places to help us raise funds for our participants and programs.
 For example, in 2016 we partnered with McGuckins through a “round up at the register” campaign.
 If you are interested in partnering with EXPAND in a similar way, please contact Lori Goldman, 303-413-7256 or [email protected]